Smol-GS: Compact Representations for Abstract 3D Gaussian Splatting: Additional experiments

-\subsection{Additional Quantitative Results}
+\subsection{Additional quantitative results}

 The overall quantitative comparison among all baselines on three benchmark data sets is presented as a scatter plot in \cref{fig:quantitative_benchmark_scatter}.
-The results demonstrate that \ours achieves competitive reconstruction quality with low memory footprints compared to other baselines.
+The results demonstrate that \ours achieves competitive reconstruction quality with the lowest memory footprints compared to other baselines.

-\subsection{Additional Qualitative Results}
+\subsection{Additional qualitative results}

-The additional qualitative comparison among ground truth, 3DGS-30K, \ours-base, and \ours-small is presented in \cref{fig:qualitative_all}.
-The results provide more details that \ours preserves scene details with fewer artefacts than 3DGS-30K, even with smaller model sizes. \ours-small loses some fine details compared to \ours-base, but still maintains competitive visual quality.
+Additional qualitative comparison among ground truth, 3DGS-30K, \ours-base, and \ours-small is presented in \cref{fig:qualitative_all}.
+The results show that \ours preserves scene details with fewer artefacts than 3DGS-30K, even with smaller model sizes. \ours-small loses some fine details compared to \ours-base, but still maintains competitive visual quality.

-\subsection{Occupancy-Octree Analysis}
+\subsection{Occupancy-octree analysis}

 The occupancy-octree learned in \cref{sec:coordinate-compression} generates a set of byte-codes during the encoding process.
-The statistical characteristics of the bytestream are analyzed in \cref{fig:histogram_octree}.
-The results show that most divisions generate fewer non-empty sub-boxes, indicating that the byte-codes are highly sparse and thus compressible by entropy encoding.
+The statistical characteristics of the byte-codes are analyzed in \cref{fig:histogram_octree}.
+The results show that most divisions generate fewer non-empty sub-boxes, indicating that the byte-codes are highly sparse and thus compressible by entropy coding.

-\subsection{Encoding and Decoding Details}
+\subsection{Encoding and decoding details}